greshake/i3status-rust/blocks.md

 ## Khal

 Creates a block which displays the total amount of current events provided by [_Khal_](https://github.com/pimutils/khal), a standards based CLI and terminal calendar program.
+State is set based on remaining time to the next upcoming event.

 ### Examples